Varad2804/asic-design-class/README.md

 This is Varad Bharadiya (IMT2021532).
 Course - Physical Design of ASICs (VLS508)

-# Sum Calculation in C of Numbers from 1 to N: Task-1 and Task-2
+# Task 1: Compiling the C Code with GCC

-This part (Task-1 and Task-2) demonstrates how to compile and run a simple C program that calculates the sum of numbers from 1 to N using both GCC and the RISC-V compiler.
-Additionally, it covers basic debugging using Spike on a RISC-V architecture.
+This part demonstrates how to compile and run a simple C program that calculates the sum of numbers from 1 to N using GCC

-## Task 1: Compiling the C Code with GCC

 ### Steps:

 1. **Navigate to Home Directory**